dimitreOliveira/palm-content-creation/README.md

 # PaLM-based content creation
 Create short text content with PaLM API and Streamlit.

+---
+Check out the article I wrote to go along with this repository ["Content creation using MakerSuite and PaLM API"](https://dimitreoliveira.medium.com/content-creation-using-makersuite-and-palm-api-3dfc3a924510)
+---

 ## Sample output from the app

 ![](assets/app_output.png)